-Lee L. Rubin, PhD
+Lee L. Rubin, Ph.D.

 The Rubin group has set up an array of techniques that allow them to identify early cellular and physiological changes in neurons as they become diseased.
 For example, they have identified new targets for the treatment of the motor neuron disorders Spinal Muscular Atrophy and Amyotrophic Lateral Sclerosis.
 They are also studying Psychiatric disorders, Parkinson’s disease and Alzheimer’s disease.
-Recently, his group discovered that a circulating protein, GDF11, has the ability to reverse some of the changes in the CNS associated with aging.
-They are actively exploring the therapeutic implications of these observations as well.
+Recently, they discovered that a circulating protein, GDF11, has the ability to reverse some of the changes in the CNS associated with aging.
+The Rubin group is actively exploring the therapeutic implications of these observations.